davexxx1214/vibecoding/demo/vibecoding_hackathon_slides.md

-# VibeCoding: The Intelligent Knowledge Graph for Code
+# VibeKnowledge: The Intelligent Knowledge Graph for Code

 ## Slide 1: Title Slide - The Challenge & The Solution (The Hook)
-- **Title:** VibeCoding: The Intelligent Knowledge Graph for Code
+- **Title:** VibeKnowledge: The Intelligent Knowledge Graph for Code
 - **Subtitle:** Accelerating AI-Powered Development with Persistent Project Context
 - **Hackathon:** State Street 2025 Hackathon Entry
 - **Visual:** A stylized image of a VS Code window with a vibrant, interconnected graph overlaying the code.